 Anthony Stagliano is a film and media artist and scholar of rhetoric, whose research is in the intersections of material theories of rhetoric, media theory, and theories of technology.
-Stagliano is an Assistant Professor in the English Department at New Mexico State University.
+Stagliano is an Assistant Professor in the English Department at Florida Atlantic University.

 His films and media art pieces have been shown in festivals and galleries around the world.
 His feature narrative film, Fade, was released theatrically and on DVD by Cinema Epoch.

 Current media projects include two features, and an extended sound/video composition.
 New Commons is an experimental narrative film using only appropriated surveillance, weather, traffic, mapping and other public observation imaging, all of which was culled from the internet.
 A short version of this work premiered as part of the Light Assembly exhibit at the 2012 Art Basel Miami.

 Let No Man Regret Destroying Nature combines footage from the 1970s educational film of the same name with public surveillance and mapping images culled from the internet.